The Rich Get Richer And The Poor Get Poorer: War On Wealth

 Proprietor, Le Metropole Cafe

-GATA received support from some of the major gold producers, primarily South African, and many individuals around the world.
-With a substantial amount of funds, we retained one of the top anti-trust law firms in the US, placed ads in various newspapers, held our GATA African Gold Summit in Durban, South Africa in which five sub-Saharan nations attended, and presented our case around the world to all those who would listen.
+GATA received support from some of the major gold producers, primarily South Africans, and many individuals around the world.
+With a substantial amount of funds, we retained one of the top antitrust law firms in the US, placed ads in various newspapers, held our GATA African Gold Summit in Durban, South Africa, in which five sub-Saharan nations attended, and presented our case around the world to all those who would listen.

 During the past five years, we accumulated substantial evidence the gold price was manipulated by a Gold Cartel consisting of various bullion banks such as JP Morgan Chase and Goldman Sachs, the Exchange Stabilization Fund, the Fed, the IMF and the BIS in Switzerland.
 Former Treasury Secretary Robert Rubin put the scheme to rig the gold price into high gear.
 It was the essence of his “strong dollar policy.”
-His underling at the time, future Treasury Secretary Lawrence Summers, co-authored a paper while a professor at Harvard titled, “Gibson’s Paradox and The Gold Standard.”
+His underling at the time, future Treasury Secretary Lawrence Summers, co-authored a paper, as a professor at Harvard, titled “Gibson’s Paradox and The Gold Standard.”

 Unveiling the Manipulation: Central Banks, Gold Reserves, and Price Suppression

 The bottom line of the analysis is that “gold prices in a free market should move inversely to real interest rates.”
-By suppressing the gold price, the US kept the dollar stronger than it would have been, kept interest rates lower they should have been and fueled a stock market bubble.
-Those were the motives for the price rigging operation.
+By suppressing the gold price, the US kept the dollar stronger than it would have been, kept interest rates lower than they should have been and fueled a stock market bubble.
+Those were the motives for the price-rigging operation.

 To accomplish their mission, they surreptitiously dumped 10,000 tonnes of gold into the marketplace to suppress the price.
 Most of the gold world believes the central banks still have 28,000 to 32,000 tonnes of gold reserves in their vaults.
 They do not.
 They only have about half that much.
 Frank Veneroso, Reg Howe and James Turk used different methodologies and discovered that the central banks have lent/swapped out around 15,000 tonnes of gold.

 They have hidden this fact from the world.
-We know that is the case because the IMF has instructed its member central banks to count lent/swapped gold as gold reserves.
-In other words, various central banks count gold that has been sold into the marketplace as gold reserves on their books.
+We know that is because the IMF has instructed its member central banks to count lent/swapped gold as gold reserves.
+In other words, various central banks count gold sold into the marketplace as gold reserves on their books.
 This is blatant deception.
 The gold is gone.
 Much of this gold has been hoarded by people all over the world.
-There is only one way they can get it back: for the price of gold to go high enough that the citizens of the world turn the gold back in as scrap to be refined.
+There is only one way they can get it back: for the price of gold to go high enough that the world’s citizens turn it back in as scrap to be refined.

 Unveiling Socioeconomic Disparity: When the Rich Prosper and the Poor Suffer